danmarksmiljoeportal/lagvaelgeren/doc/frontend/README.md

 ## Client API

 As an alternative to accessing the DKS service directly a JavaScript/TypeScript API has been developed and packaged as an npm package.
-It is the same logic that has been used to implement LayerControl and the DataStore.
+It is the same logic that has been used to implement [LayerControl](#layercontrol) and the [DatasetStore](#datasetstore).
 This package also has API documentation which can be [here](https://b1109udvlagvaelgersto.blob.core.windows.net/demo/doc/api/index.html).
 The client API models the data in the catalog service and handles all requests for the service.
 Furthermore it includes several helper functions that can be used creating applications.

 ### Install
 To install the Client API use npm like this: